-Ideas, action steps, and educational resources will be offered on this page, focusing on six areas in 2021:
+Ideas, action steps, and educational resources are offered below:

 Good air quality is a requirement for preserving the exquisite balance of life on earth for humans, plants, animals and natural resources.
 In this tip sheet from our Sustainability Committee we discuss what makes air quality “good” or “bad” and share simple ways each of us can help make the air we breathe safer and healthier.

 Each year, beginning on the World Day of Prayer for Creation, September 1, and continuing through the Feast Day of St. Francis of Assisi, October 4, we join with our brothers and sisters in Christ through prayer and action to, as Pope Francis writes in his Encyclical on the environment, Laudato Si’, “cooperate as instruments of God for the care of creation.”

 This work is more urgent than ever, as our planet reels from a pandemic-driven surge in waste and our local waterways, soil, and air quality suffer from the extraction of natural resources, pollution from industry, and a flood of single-use plastics.